 The Fischbeker Heide borders directly on the new residential district

 The approx. 54-hectare Fischbeker Heidbrook, on the site of the former Röttiger Kaserne, is in the south-west of Hamburg, on the border with Lower Saxony.
-Here, in the direct proximity of the nature conservation area of Fischbeker Heide, detached, semi-detached and townhouses and apartment buildings are being built.
+Here, in the direct proximity of the nature conservation area of Fischbeker Heide, detached, semi-detached and townhouses and apartment buildings have been built.
+The marketing of the plots began in 2015 and has been completed since around 2021.
 A supermarket, a chemist’s, a bakery and further small-scale retail outlets offer residents the most important things they need in day-to-day life right by their front doors.
-In addition, two kindergartens with approx. 250–300 places are being built.
-Accommodation for senior citizens will be created in the converted and modernised existing buildings of the former barracks.
+In addition, two kindergartens with approx. 250–300 places have been built.
+Accommodation for senior citizens are to be found in the converted and modernised existing buildings of the former barracks.
 For ease of transport, a public transport bus line is to be set up, connecting the district with the suburban railway station and the centre of Neugraben.
 The nearby Uwe-Seeler sports hall was renovated and completed at the end of 2018.
 Now it, including its newly designed exterior areas, is available to clubs, schools and the residents of Fischbeker Heidbrook.
-In the area, a large children’s playground on the so-called “Plateau” and a games and hang-out area for young people have been built.
+In the area, a large children’s playground and a games and hang-out area for young people have been built.

 The special thing about the new residential district is its location on the edge of the heathlands.
-This residential area further establishes its connection to the natural surroundings by the extensive stock of trees which, through careful effort, have been retained as far as possible.
+This residential area further establishes its connection to the natural surroundings by the extensive stock of trees which, through careful effort, have been retained as far as possible by IBA Hamburg.